Strategic Brief, Decision-Layer Architecture for Agentic AI

 • Deduplication and entity resolution across operating partners

-• Validation rules applied (defined per client by MDS team)
+• Validation rules applied (defined per client by Data Services team)

 • Anomaly flagging and exception reporting generated automatically